Arabian leopard: Ecology and behaviour

 Arabian leopards are predominantly nocturnal, but are sometimes also seen in daylight.
 They seem to concentrate on small to medium prey species, and usually store carcasses of large prey in caves or lairs but not in trees.
 Scat analyses revealed that the main prey species comprise Arabian gazelle, Nubian ibex, Cape hare, rock hyrax, porcupine, Ethiopian hedgehog, small rodents, birds, and insects.
 Since local people reduced ungulates to small populations, leopards are forced to alter their diet to smaller prey and livestock such as goats, sheep, donkeys and young camels.

-In addition to humans, the main competitors of the Arabian leopard are the caracal and the Arabian wolf.
-It has been suggested that human poaching has reduced the leopard population to an extent that natural competition with other predators is now a threatening factor.
-Population viability analysis in Saudi Arabia suggests that under stable natural conditions in absence of poaching and restocking, the Arabian leopard would have a survival probability of only 37%; without competition by the caracal, this would increase to 89%; and without the Arabian wolf to 98%.
-Assuming a moderate poaching rate of six individuals per year would lead to extirpation over the next 100 years.

 Information about ecology and behaviour of Arabian leopards in the wild is very limited.
 A leopard from the Judean desert is reported to have come into heat in March.
 After a gestation period of 13 weeks, females give birth to two to four cubs in a cave amidst boulders or in a burrow.

 Leopard cubs are born with closed eyes that open four to nine days later.
 Captive-born Arabian leopard cubs emerged from their den for the first time at the age of one month.
 Cubs are weaned at the age of about three months, and remain with their mother for up to two years.